galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_cell-cycle/tutorial.md

 # Cell Cycle Regression

 The second step after scoring the cell cycle genes is to regress out their effects.
+Now that we know which genes are linked to the cell cycle and how they are affecting our cells, we can cancel out their effects so that they won't influence our later analyses of the data.

 ***TODO***: *Consider adding a detail box to expand the theory*